-The LA Admissions Team will write or email the parent with a formal outcome of the application, either offering a place or refusing the application - with information about the right of an appeal to an Independent Appeals Panel.
-It will add the child's name to a waiting list for vacancies.
+For unsuccessful applications, parents will receive a refusal letter and can appeal to an Independent Appeals Panel.
+We will add the child's name to a waiting list for vacancies.

 Admission of children outside their normal age group

 Parents may request that their child is admitted outside their normal age group.
 To do so parents should include a request with their application, specifying why admission out of normal year group is being requested.